October 4, 1967

 Good friends with actors Dustin Hoffman and Hugh Jackman.

-He won a Tony Award for Best Featured Actor in a Play for his role as Richard Roma in a play "Glengarry Glen Ross" (2005), at Bernard B. Jacobs Theatre.
+He won the Tony Award for Best Featured Actor in a Play for his role as Richard Roma in a play "Glengarry Glen Ross" (2005), at Bernard B. Jacobs Theatre.

 He won the Drama Desk Award for Outstanding Actor in a Play and was nominated for the Tony Award for Best Actor in a Play for his role as Eddie in a play "A View From the Bridge" (2010), at Cort Theatre.